Oleksandr Yefremov: Biography

 Yefremov was born in Voroshylovhrad on August 22, 1954, to an ethnic Russian family of Sergei Serafimovich Yefremov and Nadezhda Stepanovna.
-In 1973-78 he studied and graduated from the Voloshylovhrad Machine-building Institute (today the East Ukraine Volodymyr Dahl National University) as engineer-mechanic.
+In 1973-1978 he studied and graduated from the Voloshylovhrad Machine-building Institute (today the East Ukraine Volodymyr Dahl National University) as engineer-mechanic.
 After graduating Yefremov became employed as an engineer-technologist at the Lenin Machine-building Plant in Luhansk.
 From October 1978 to April 1980 he served at the Kyiv Military District military site #68302, the 692nd Communication Unit of Civil Defense Headquarters (Pereyaslav-Khmelnytsky, Ukrainian SSR).

-In 1980-87 Yefremov worked as a Komsomol activist, until 1983 as the 1st secretary of the Leninsky Raion of Luhansk and then of the whole city.
-In 1987-91 he was on managerial positions at the Lenin Machine-building Plant, deputy chief of department, sectary of party committee.
+In 1980-1987 Yefremov worked as a Komsomol activist, until 1983 as the 1st secretary of the Leninsky Raion of Luhansk and then of the whole city.
+In 1987-1991 he was on managerial positions at the Lenin Machine-building Plant, deputy chief of department, sectary of party committee.
 During this time in 1990-92 Yefremov studied and graduated from the Kyiv Institute of Political Science and Social Administration as a political scientist.
 The institute was officially liquidated in March 1992.

-In 1991-96 Yefremov worked as a director of a local company "MSP Mega LTD".
-In 1996-97 he was a chairman of the Board of Commercial Bank "Ukrainian Communal Bank" where his wife, Larysa, and son, Ihor, work.
-In 1997-98 Yefremov works as a deputy governor and from April 7, 1998, to January 27, 2005, as a governor of Luhansk Oblast as a member of the People's Democratic Party.
+In 1991-1996 Yefremov worked as a director of a local company "MSP Mega LTD".
+In 1996-1997 he was a chairman of the Board of Commercial Bank "Ukrainian Communal Bank" where his wife, Larysa, and son, Ihor, work.
+In 1997-98 Yefremov works as a deputy governor and from 7 April 1998, to 27 January 2005, as a governor of Luhansk Oblast as a member of the People's Democratic Party.
 During that time he also gained a magisterial diploma from the East Ukraine Volodymyr Dahl National University in 2000.

 In 2005 Yefremov changed his political affiliation by the end of year headed the regional center of the Party of Regions.
 In 2006 he ran for seat in the Supreme Council of Ukraine as a member of the Party of Regions, while at the time being a director of regional administration of the Ukrainian Union of Industrialists and Entrepreneurs.
 Yefremov after being elected to the national parliament also was elected to the regional council as well.
 Since then he was a People's Deputy of Ukraine and was reelected to the parliament on two more occasions.
 From 2010 Yefremov heads the parliamentary faction of the Party of Regions changing on the post Viktor Yanukovych.